thisisrandy/catan-randomizer/README.md

 **port** _noun_ A commercial water facility used for ships and their cargo.

-In order words, since harbors are just mooring areas and have nothing to do with goods and trade, what we have in Catan are more aptly called ports.
+In other words, since harbors are just mooring areas and have nothing to do with goods and trade, what we have in Catan are more aptly called ports.